 So what if you could prevent crimes by knowing beforehand, where and when they might take place.
 Seems like a scene from a science fiction movie like Minority Report?
 Well, it is a reality now.
-Since the internet is anonymous and so are most of the communication software that operate via it, most criminals plan and communicate using these methods.
-However, you can understand that millions of normal people use these means of communications as well, and it is a difficult task to pinpoint messages that might be considered a threat.
-This is easily done using advanced text analysis software that scan communication sources in real time and sound different levels of threat alert on finding different types of text.
-Law enforcement across the world have been using these technologies so as to prevent terrorist attacks, catch sleeper cells and stop people from carrying out other unlawful activities.
+Since the internet is anonymous and so are most of the communication software that operates via it, most criminals plan and communicate using these methods.
+However, you can understand that millions of normal people use these means of communication as well, and it is a difficult task to pinpoint messages that might be considered a threat.
+This is easily done using advanced text analysis software that scans communication sources in real-time and sounds different levels of threat alert on finding different types of text.
+Law enforcement across the world have been using these technologies to prevent terrorist attacks, catch sleeper cells, and stop people from carrying out other unlawful activities.

-Every industry wants to make itself aware of the risks that it is facing, or those that it might face in the near future.
-Because of this reason, risk analysts are in high demand in the recent years.
-Many in the finance industry, such as banks, micro-finance institutions, and others, are now depending on risk management software that can go through documents and profiles so as to decide on things like which firm to invest in, which people to give loans to, and more.
+Every industry wants to make itself aware of the risks that it is facing, or those that it might face shortly.
+Because of this reason, risk analysts are in high demand in recent years.
+Many in the finance industry, such as banks, microfinance institutions, and others, are now depending on risk management software that can go through documents and profiles to decide on things like which firm to invest in, which people to give loans to, and more.
 The text mining technologies used by such high-end software absorb petabytes of data and present information in a consumable format.
 This helps in risk mitigation.
 Such software is helping financial institutions all over the world, to decrease their percentage of non-performing assets.

 Decision making is difficult.
-It is even more difficult when you have to answer to your shareholders as to why you took the decision and how you think that the decision will impact the company in a positive manner.
-Text mining really helps gather evidence and draw up charts and graphs to put information to back your gut feeling.
-Even analyzing petabytes of the organization’s internal as well as open source data becomes easy when using the software engines to power the hunt for strategic information.
-Only relevant information and data is extracted so that the people who lead can take the best decisions by going through only a few pages of information.
+It is even more difficult when you have to answer to your shareholders as to why you took the decision and how you think that the decision will positively impact the company.
+Text mining helps gather evidence and draw up charts and graphs to put the information to back your gut feeling.
+Even analyzing petabytes of the organization’s internal as well as open-source data becomes easy when using the software engines to power the hunt for strategic information.
+Only relevant information and data are extracted so that the people who lead can take the best decisions by going through only a few pages of information.